 We consider the history of Thika, and of Kenya, very important in understanding the social, political and economic landscape in which we now operate.
 Outside of Kenya, Thika is synonymous only with Elspeth Huxley’s novel, the ‘Flame Trees of Thika’.
 The novel is based on Huxley’s own experiences as a colonial English family settling in Thika, in what was then British East Africa, in 1912, and shows Thika as a predominantly rural place, with a growing coffee plantation culture, where the white settlers and Kikuyu tribe lived in some kind of harmony.
 The Thika of today, however, is very, very different.

-Thika is located approximately 40 kilometres from the capital, Nairobi, and the district has a population of over 645,000 people.
+Thika is located approximately 45 kilometres from the capital, Nairobi, and falls under Kiambu County, with a population of over 645,000 people.
 It has, in recent years, grown to be part of Kenya’s industrial heartland, with extensive coffee and pineapple plantations dominating the geographical landscape.
 However, the collapse of the Kenyan coffee market in the 1990s as well as a countrywide, continued economic decline caused unemployment rates to dramatically increase, and neighbouring slums like Kiandutu (the second biggest slum in the country), Kiang’ombe, Gacagi and Matharau, to grow.
-With the post-election violence in 2007- 2008, the slums experienced massive growth in population as people migrated from Rift Valley province and Nyanza and settled in the slum areas.

 These impoverished conditions have resulted in an increase in the number of children living and working on the streets, where they are vulnerable to violations of their rights, encountering verbal, physical, and sexual abuse in their daily lives.
 They have difficulties accessing basic services and few of them benefit from any formal education.
 A significant number of these boys and girls seek temporary relief from their situation through substance abuse, primarily glue sniffing.
 In this situation, they also become socially excluded, becoming trapped in a cycle of poverty, violence and abuse.